-For many years, Trilogo miscards were viewed as clumsy production accidents.
+For many years, Trilogo miscards were simply viewed as clumsy production accidents.

 While that may be true for some errors, the majority of miscards were in fact an intentional method of packaging figures in order to clear overstock.